loicmathieu/docker-cdh/cloudera-cdh/README.md

 docker run -ti loicmathieu/cloudera-cdh
 ```

-This should print out the version of CDH
+This should print out the Hadoop version (hadoop version command will be launched)